Pokémon (TV series): Controversies

 The series has had several episodes removed from rotation in Japan or the rest of the world for various reasons.
 The most infamous of these episodes was "Dennō Senshi Porygon", aired in Japan on December 16, 1997.
 The episode made headlines worldwide when it caused 685 children to experience seizures and seizure-like symptoms caused by a repetitive flash of light in the episode.
-Although the offending sequence was caused by Pikachu's actions, the episode's featured Pokémon, Porygon, has rarely been seen in future episodes, with appearances limited to one brief cameo appearance in the movie Pokémon Heroes and in one scene-bumper later in season 1.
+Although the offending sequence was caused by Pikachu's actions, the episode's featured Pokémon, Porygon, has rarely been seen in future episodes, with appearances limited to one brief cameo appearance in the film Pokémon Heroes and in one scene-bumper later in season 1.
 Its evolutions Porygon2 and Porygon-Z have only appeared in a brief part of the opening sequence of Pokémon the Movie: Kyurem vs. the Sword of Justice.
 Several other episodes have been removed from broadcast in Japan due to contemporary disasters that resemble events in the program; the 2004 Chūetsu earthquake, the 2011 Tōhoku earthquake and tsunami, and the 2014 Sinking of MV Sewol, all have caused cancellations or indefinite or temporary postponements of episode broadcasts.
 In the United States, the September 11 attacks in 2001 as well as 2005's Hurricane Katrina led to the temporary removal of two episodes from syndication.

 On September 1, 2006, China banned the series from prime time broadcasting (from 17:00 to 20:00), as it did Western animated series such as The Simpsons, to protect its struggling animation studios.
 The ban was later extended by one hour.

 On August 18, 2016, the XYZ episode "Kalos League Victory!
 Satoshi's Greatest Decisive Battle" (カロスリーグ優勝！サトシ頂上決戦, transliterated as "Karosurīgu yūshō!
 Satoshi chōjō kessen", titled "Down to the Fiery Finish!" in the English dub) faced criticism from fans when Ash lost the Kalos League against Alain.
 The fans specifically criticized the episode due to the misleading name and trailers that suggested that Ash would win the battle and because Ash had lost all of the Pokémon Leagues in past seasons.
 Fans also disliked the outcome because they believed Ash's Greninja had many advantages over Alain's Charizard, including the fact that Water-type Pokémon resist Fire-type Pokémon attacks, and that the rare Bond Phenomenon Ash's Greninja was subject to was said to be far more powerful than a conventional Mega Evolution.
 Several animators of the series also expressed disappointment that Ash had lost.
 TV Tokyo's YouTube upload of the teaser of the next episode received an overwhelming number of dislikes as a result of the outcome.